abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### ocp

 - **Type**: Boolean
 - **Description**: option for choose whether calcualting constrained DFT or not.
-Only used for TDDFT.
+  - For PW and LCAO code. if set to 1, occupations of bands will be setting of "ocp_set".
+  - For TDDFT in LCAO code. if set to 1, occupations will be constrained since second ionic step.
+  - For OFDFT, this feature can't be used.
 - **Default**:0

 ### ocp_set